rsinghal57/Cryptonian/README.md

+CRYPTONIAN – An ecryption and decryption tool
+===

+## Directions to use :
+1. Download the git hub folder or clone it to
+2. Simply run the jar file (JDK should be insatlled)

+## Main features :
 Do you wish to convert your music to a form in which others cannot listen it?
 Do you wish to convert your movies to a form in which others cannot watch them?
 Do you wish to convert your documents to a form in which others cannot read them?